clockspot/arduino-clock/README.md

     * In switched mode (default), the relay will be switched to control an appliance like a radio or lamp.
 If used with timer, it will switch on while timer is running (like the “sleep” function on a clock radio).
 If used with alarm, it will switch on when alarm trips and stay on for **relay switch duration** (default 2 hours).
 In this case, the **Alt** button (if equipped) will shut it off immediately, skipping snooze.
 This mode also enables the option for the LED backlighting, if equipped, to switch with the relay (great for a radio!).
     * In pulse mode, the relay will be pulsed, like the beeper is, to control an intermittent signaling device like a solenoid or indicator lamp; specify **relay pulse duration** (default 200ms).
 * **Soft alarm switch** enabled: default is yes; it is switched with **Up** (on) and **Down** (off) while viewing the alarm time.
 Change to no if the signal output/appliance has its own switch on this relay circuit; the software alarm will be permanently on.
 * **Soft power switch** enabled (switched relay only): default is yes; appliance can be toggled on/off with **Alt**.
 Change to no if the appliance has its own power switch (independent of this relay circuit) or does not need to be manually switched.
-(If set to no, or not using a switched relay, **Alt** acts as a mode preset, as above.)
+(If set to no, or not using a switched relay, **Alt** acts as a function preset, as above.)
-* **Various other durations** for things like scrolling speed, set mode timeouts, short and long button holds, “hold to set faster” thresholds, etc.
+* **Various other durations** for things like scrolling speed, set function/display timeouts, short and long button holds, “hold to set faster” thresholds, etc.

 You can also set the **defaults for the options menu** (in main code, currently) to better suit the clock’s intended use.